-One triple-blind, phase 3 randomized controlled trial (RCT) (KEYNOTE-091) demonstrated that adjuvant treatment with pembrolizumab for approximately 1 year (18 doses) resulted in improved disease-free survival (DFS) compared to placebo with active surveillance in adult patients with stage IB (T2a \ge 4 cm), II, or IIIA NSCLC who have undergone complete resection and adjuvant chemotherapy, and whose tumors have a PD-L1 TPS < 50%.
-After a median duration of follow-up of 46.6 months, the median DFS (time to disease recurrence, new malignancy, or death) was 51.7 months (95% confidence interval [CI], 39.0 to 70.4) for patients who received pembrolizumab and 34.5 months (95% CI, 23.3 to 46.4) for patients who received placebo (HR = 0.72; 95% CI, 0.58 to 0.89; P < 0.001).
+One triple-blind, phase III randomized controlled trial (RCT) (KEYNOTE-091) demonstrated that adjuvant treatment with pembrolizumab for approximately 1 year (18 doses) resulted in improved disease-free survival (DFS) compared to placebo with active surveillance in adult patients with stage IB (T2a $\geq$ 4 cm), II, or IIIA NSCLC who have undergone complete resection and adjuvant chemotherapy, and whose tumours have a PD-L1 TPS of less than 50%.
+After a median follow-up duration of 46.6 months, the median DFS (i.e., time to disease recurrence, new malignancy, or death) was 51.7 months (95% confidence interval [CI], 39.0 to 70.4) for patients who received pembrolizumab and 34.5 months (95% CI, 23.3 to 46.4) for patients who received placebo (hazard ratio [HR] = 0.72; 95% CI, 0.58 to 0.89; P < 0.001).
 The Kaplan-Meier (KM) estimates of the probability of DFS in the pembrolizumab and placebo groups were 67.2% (95% CI, 61.9 to 71.9) versus 55.0% (95% CI, 49.7 to 60.0) at 24 months; and 51.2% (95% CI, 45.2 to 56.9) versus 42.4% (95% CI, 36.7 to 47.9) at 48 months, respectively.
-Furthermore, the adverse event profile of pembrolizumab was considered manageable and consistent with the known side effects of an immune checkpoint inhibitor.
+Furthermore, the adverse event (AE) profile of pembrolizumab was considered manageable and consistent with the known side effects of an immune checkpoint inhibitor.

-Patients indicated a need for treatments that prolong life, stop or delay disease recurrence, have more tolerable side effects, and improve health-related quality of life (HRQoL). pERC concluded that pembrolizumab meets their need for improved DFS, side effects were manageable, and HRQoL was likely maintained since patients who received pembrolizumab had relatively stable and comparable HRQoL as the patients who received placebo.
+Patients indicated a need for treatments that prolong life, stop or delay disease recurrence, have more tolerable side effects, and improve HRQoL. pERC concluded that pembrolizumab meets their need for improved DFS, side effects that are manageable, and, likely, improved HRQoL, as patients who received pembrolizumab had relatively stable and comparable HRQoLs to the patients who received placebo.

-Using the sponsor submitted price for pembrolizumab and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio (ICER) for pembrolizumab was \$103,900 per quality-adjusted life-year (QALY) gained compared with active surveillance.
-At this ICER, pembrolizumab is not cost-effective at a willingness to pay (WTP) threshold of \$50,000 per QALY gained for patients with stage IB (T2a ≥ 4 cm), II, or IIIA NSCLC who have undergone complete resection and platinum-based chemotherapy and whose tumors have a PD-L1 TPS less than 50% as determined by a validated test.
+Using the sponsor-submitted price for pembrolizumab and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio for pembrolizumab was \$103,900 per quality-adjusted life-year (QALY) gained compared with active surveillance.
+At this incremental cost-effectiveness ratio, pembrolizumab is not cost-effective at a willingness-to-pay threshold of \$50,000 per QALY gained for patients with stage IB (T2a ≥ 4 cm), II, or IIIA NSCLC who have undergone complete resection and platinum-based chemotherapy and whose tumours have a PD-L1 TPS of less than 50%, as determined by a validated test.
 A price reduction is required for pembrolizumab to be considered cost-effective at a \$50,000 per QALY gained threshold.